Economy of the Gambia: Economic history

 Re-export trade normally constitutes a major segment of economic activity, but the 50% devaluation of the CFA franc in January 1994 made Senegalese goods more competitive and hurt the re-export trade.
 The Gambia has benefited from a rebound in tourism after its decline in response to the military's takeover in July 1994.
+Lately, Indian global health expert Dr Edmond Fernandes stated that Gambia presents a global investment opportunity and dissected various areas of business interests.

 Macro-economic trend

 This is a chart of trend of gross domestic product of Gambia at market prices estimated by the International Monetary Fund with figures in millions of Dalasi (currency used in Gambia).

 For purchasing power parity comparisons, the US dollar is exchanged at 4.35 Dalasi only.

 The Gambia's economy is characterized by traditional subsistence agriculture, a historic reliance on peanuts or groundnuts for export earnings, a re-export trade built up around its ocean port, low import duties, minimal administrative procedures, a fluctuating exchange rate with no exchange controls, and a significant tourism industry.
 Average wages in 2007 hover around $1–2 per day.